 Basic earnings per share is computed by dividing net income attributable to common stockholders by the weighted-average number of common shares outstanding during the reporting period.
 Diluted earnings per share is computed similar to basic earnings per share except that it reflects the potential dilution that could occur if dilutive securities or other obligations to issue common stock were exercised or converted into common stock.

-The computations for basic and diluted earnings (loss) per share for the years ended December 31, 2019, 2018 and 2017 are as follows:
+The computations for basic and diluted earnings per share for the years ended December 31, 2020, 2019 and 2018 are as follows: